 Conventional wisdom has long held that most households need a minimum of three to six months’ worth of living expenses (not income) tucked away in a liquid, interest-bearing account, such as a money market account or certificate of deposit.
 But that was before the Great Recession of 2008.

 “During the recession, people found themselves unemployed or underemployed for quite some time, so now we advise married couples to have nine months to 12 months' worth of savings.
-And singles who don’t have a second income to fall back on should to have 12 to 18 months of savings set aside,” said Richards-Donald.
+And singles, who don’t have a second income to fall back on, should try to have 12 to 18 months of savings set aside,” said Richards-Donald.

 Err on the longer side if your job security is in question.

-Your financial advisor can help you determine what size safety net is appropriate for you.
-The National Endowment for Financial Education (NEFE) also offers a detailed online calculator to help you assess your emergency fund needs.
+Your financial professional can help you determine what size safety net is appropriate for you.
+Personal finance website Nerdwallet also offers a detailed online calculator to help you assess your emergency fund needs.

 Building up your savings